Quicr/old-quicrq/doc/protocol.md

 The `datagram_capable` flag is set to 0 if the client can only post data in stream mode, to 1 if the client is also capable of posting media fragments as datagrams.

+The `cache_policy` value is set to either `real_time (1)`
+or `not real time (0)`.
+If the cache policy is set to real time, the relays can purge old media objects from their caches as soon as they are not any more needed.
+If not real time, the caches are only purged when the transmission completes.

+The start point for the numbering of group of objects and objects within groups is set through the parameters `start_group_id` and `start_object_id`.
+_
 ### Accept Message

 The Accept message is sent in response to the Post message, on the server side of